kestra-io/docs/docs/developer-guide/inputs/README.md

 ---
 # Inputs

-Kestra's flow can be parameterized using inputs.
-Inputs will be available in variable context and can be used during the whole flow in order to customize it depending on the inputs values.
+A flow can be parameterized using inputs.
+Flow inputs will be available in variables inside the execution context and can be used during the flow execution to customize its tasks properties.

-A good example is when an identifier is needed (ex: storeId, paymentId) in order to change the save path for an uploaded file.
+A good example of the usage of an input is when an identifier is needed (ex: storeId, paymentId) to define the path of an uploaded file.

+Flow inputs can be seen in the **Overview** tab of the **Execution** page.

 ## Declaring inputs

 You can declare as many inputs as necessary for any flow.
 Inputs can be **required** or **not**.
 If an input is required, the flow cannot start if the input is not provided during the creation of the execution.

-Also, every input will be parsed during the creation of the execution and any invalid inputs will cause a refusal to create the execution.
+Every input will be parsed during the creation of the execution, and any invalid inputs will deny the creation of the execution.

 ::: warning
-If the execution is **not created** due to invalid or missing inputs, no execution will be found on the executions list.
+If the execution is **not created** due to invalid or missing inputs, no execution will be found on the list fo executions.
 :::

 Examples:

 ```yaml
 id: my-flow
 namespace: io.kestra.docs